skip to main content

 MST training

-MST UK and I is dedicated to helping agencies implement MST with full integrity to the treatment model.
-All therapists and supervisors working in a licenced MST team are required to attend a five-day MST orientation training course.
+MST UK & Ireland is dedicated to helping agencies implement MST with full integrity to the treatment model.
+All therapists and supervisors working in a licenced MST team are required to attend MST orientation training which is a blend of learning experiences including webinar, eLearning modules and a 2 day in person classroom experiential training and MST exam.
 Supervisors also attend an additional two-day supervisor orientation training course.
+MST teams are also provided with ‘booster’ training every quarter that is tailored to the team, family and organisational needs.

 Developing an MST programme